stephanmajor12/SeleniumProjectNEW/src/test/java/com/cybertek/tests/day09_explict_wait_methods_singleton_driver/ReadMe.md

 Next step will be , use it in `TestBase` and `WebOrderUtility` to see the benefit it brings.

-Our objective is we want to use same `WebDriver` instance everywhere.
+Our objective is to use same `WebDriver` instance everywhere.

-First lets see how we can modify `TestBase`
+First let's see how we can modify `TestBase`

 ```java
 import com.cybertek.utility.Driver;